saradrag/oxhack/README.md

 4. Run through the .ipnyb file step by step.
 It might take some time to download the models the first time you run it.

-5. Then a PNG file `manga.png` and a video will be generated in Colab: file - content - sample_data.
+5. Then a PNG file `manga.png` will be generated in Colab: file - content - sample_data.
+Have a look!

+To use anime generating notebook:

+1. Open the Anime.ipnyb file in Colab (will need to download large models and do lots of computation, probably not a good idea to run on local machine).

+2. Change the text = pipe("Harry Potter and Darth Vader have") to whatever you like.

+3. Run through the .ipnyb file step by step.
+It might take some time to download the models the first time you run it.

+4. Then a video `my_video.mp4` will be generated in Colab: file - content.
 Have a look!